On Death and Grieving

 A cousin of mine lost a baby in 2017 and I wrote this: https://greenagel.com/to-the-parents-who-lost-a-young-child/

 I lost one of my closest friends (and my closest co-worker) this past March.
 I followed almost all of the advice that I’ve laid out (I didn’t work out for three weeks and I over ate).
-My writing turned into a book and it was released on October 8th on Amazon.
-It is titled The Book of Eric and it provides an example of how to deal with loss and grief.
+My writing during that period became a book.
+The Book of Eric was released on October 8th and provides a concrete example of living through grief rather than avoiding it.